The Apple-1 Registry

 State

 Very good.
-One empty socket at proto area which was removed.
-Pictures from eBay auction in 2010 showing, that the PIA was changed and some modifications in the video area are removed.
+One empty socket at the proto area was removed.
+Pictures from the eBay auction in 2010 show that the PIA was replaced and some modifications in the video area were removed.

 Video